kind-lab/voice-biomarker-fhir/input/pagecontent/tutorial_mood.md

 After the last step, the cohort specific tasks begin.
 These steps differ based on each task, and have been specifically chosen for this cohort.

-8. [VbaiPlanDefinitionAcousticTasksMoodExample] - Acoustic tasks specifically conducted for this cohort.
+8. [MoodAcousticTasks] - Acoustic tasks specifically conducted for this cohort.
 9. [VbaiPlanDefinitionCohortSpecificConfoundersExample] - A questionnaire relating to past medical history.
 10. [VbaiPlanDefinitionQuestionnaireMoodExample] - Validated questionnaires.